brianc/node-postgres/README.md

 me a pull request.
 All I ask is everything you add you have complete and possibly obsessive test coverage to back up.

+## License

+node-postgres is licensed under the MIT license.